microsoft/pxt-calliope/docs/reference/game.md

 # Game

 Make games with sprites.
-Keep score and control gameplay.
+Keep score and controls gameplay.

+## ~ hint

+Once the game engine is started, it will render the sprites to the screen and potentially override any kind of animation you are trying to show.
+Using [game pause](/reference/game/pause) and [game resume](/reference/game/resume) to disable and enable the game rendering loop.

+## ~

 ## Sprites